PingchuanMa/NCLaw/README.md

 ## Prerequisites

-This codebase is tested using the enviroment with following key packages:
+This codebase is tested using the environment with the following key packages:

 - Ubuntu 20.04
 - CUDA 11.7